seansabour/StudyBuddy/README.md

 # StudyBuddy

-StuddyBuddy is a mobile flash card app that allows you to build flash cards to help you gain a deep understanding of your preferred subject.
+StudyBuddy is a mobile flash card app that allows you to build flash cards to help you gain a deep understanding of your preferred subject.
 StudyBuddy was built with React Native.

 ## Installation